hisubram/mobilefoundation/c_using_mfs_p2.md

 With the console you can manage your mobile apps, adapters and mobile devices, use your server as a mobile backend, send push notifications, and do more.

-## Re-creating the MobileFirst server when using Professional 1 Application plan
+## Re-creating the MobileFirst server when you use Professional 1 Application plan
 {: #recreate_mobilefoundation_p2}

 *	Click **Recreate** to re-create the server.

 * This action stops your existing server and deletes the data.
 A new server instance is created with an updated version, if available.
 This action takes a few minutes to complete.

-Data from your previous server instance including information on the apps and adapters is persisted in the configured {{site.data.keyword.Db2_on_Cloud_short}} service instance.
+Data from your previous server instance that includes information on the apps and adapters is persisted in the configured {{site.data.keyword.Db2_on_Cloud_short}} service instance.
 This data is used to recreate your server.
 {: note}

 ##	Setting up advanced configuration in Professional 1 Application plan